Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 • Ubud Market for souvenir shopping (don't forget to bargain!)

-• The beautiful Lotus Temple build over the water
+• The beautiful Lotus Temple is built over the water

 • Tegallalang Rice Terrace, alternatively aim to get to the more untouched terraces of Jatiluwih Rice Terraces (it's a little track over a gravel road to actually get there, but the terraces themselves are large and you can see the volcano at the backdrop – stunning!)